coleygroup/dsp/README.md

 <!-- FIGURE HERE -->

 # Overview
-This repository contains code for replicating the data and figures of the synthetic test function experiments from the paper **INSERT_PAPER_NAME_HERE**
+This repository contains code for replicating the data and figures of the synthetic test function experiments from the paper "Self-focusing virtual screening with active design space pruning"

 # Table of Contents
 - [Overview](#overview)